A Technical Overview of Wasabi Wallet, Future Ideas, Plans and Strategy

 # Wasabi Wallet Under the Hood

-Wasabi is an open-source, desktop Bitcoin wallet, working on Windows, Linux and OSX, written in .NET Core (C#), which is cross platform and open source .NET.
+Wasabi is an open-source, desktop Bitcoin wallet, working on Windows, Linux and macOS, written in .NET Core (C#), which is cross platform and open source .NET.
 Wasabi uses NBitcoin as its Bitcoin library, to which Wasabi developers are frequent contributors: @lontivero, @nopara73.
 Wasabi uses Avalonia library as its UI framework where Wasabi developer @danwalmsley is a maintainer.
 Wasabi does not support and does not plan to support other currencies in the future.

 Let's look at what is going on under the hood for Wasabi, what design decisions and tradeoffs the developers made, so we can later understand where it can be improved.